 What Is a Gym Proposal?

-A gym proposal is essentially a business sales pitch that comprises detailed plans of putting up an indoor gym, outdoor gym or any fitness facility.
+A gym proposal is essentially a business sales plan pitch that comprises detailed plans of putting up an indoor gym, outdoor gym or any fitness facility.
 It seeks to establish the who, what, where, when, why, and how of setting up a gym business.

 According to a 2021 online article published by Men’s Health, among the hundreds of gyms and fitness clubs, these ten gym chains rank the highest: Life Time, Gold’s Gym, Anytime Fitness, 24 Hour Fitness, LA Fitness, Crunch Fitness, Pure Barre, Blink Fitness, Equinox Fitness Club, and local chains such as Bay Club.